sam-bee/oracle-cloud-repeater/README.md

-# Oracle Cloud Infrastructure CLI Repeater
+# Oracle Cloud Infrastructure Repeater

+A workaround for the OCI `VM.Standard.A1.Flex` 'Out of capacity' error.

 The **Oracle Cloud Infrastructure (OCI)** free tier is rather generous at time of writing, if a little oversubscribed.
 A 4-core, 24GB VPS using ARM processors is available for free, using what OCI call their 'VM.Standard.A1.Flex' shape.